HasanAshab/otel-ecommerce-devops/README.md

 **Note:** This project is a fork of `opentelemetry-demo`.
 Thanks to the team and contributors for opensourcing this wonderful demo project.
 Definitely one of the best on internet.

+# 🏗️ Infrastructure
+Checkout the [IaC repository](https://github.com/open-telemetry/opentelemetry-demo-infra) for this project's infrastructure.

 <!-- markdownlint-disable-next-line -->
 # <img src="https://opentelemetry.io/img/logos/opentelemetry-logo-nav.png" alt="OTel logo" width="45"> OpenTelemetry Demo